-Marketing – the Key Ingredient of Every Software Organization’s Success Story21 Oct 2016, Posted by Content writing for technology marketing in
+Marketing – the Key Ingredient of Every Software Organization’s Success Story21 Oct 2016, Posted by Technology marketing in

 In the present era of constant breakthrough innovations, a majority of the software companies are facing serious challenges in marketing their products, which heavily influences their profits and growth prospects.
 The reasons are many:

 - Organizations are increasingly focusing on creating a ripple in the market with their progressive ideas, without evaluating what their customers require

 - Innovations seem to be driven by competitiveness irrespective of the market they need to target

 - Software companies manage their marketing function ineffectively, more like an appendage rather than as a hard-core value generation process in their buyer’s mindset.